FRINXrepo/docs-public/_posts/2017-06-21-cli-service-module.md

 ### Generic device

 It is possible to mount any network device as a generic device.
 This allows invocation of any commands on the device using RPCs, which return the output back as freeform data and it is up to user/application to make sense of them.

+### Listing supported devices over REST

+It is possible to check a current list of units and thus a current list of supported devices directly from OpenDaylight's REST interface.
+Please refer to [POSTMAN collection][1], folder *CLI registry* to see the actual list

 <table>
   <thead>